 Have you found yourself pregnant unexpectedly, without a plan?
 Were you trying to get pregnant and now you’re not sure what you’re going to do?
 Are you feeling alone?
 Afraid?
 Unsure?
 Do you worry about what you’ll do for your baby, or yourself?
 Are you trying to find an adoptive family for your child?
 Are you overwhelmed by the sheer number of results when you search “find adoptive family”?

 I have good news for you, friend.
 There is a website to help you.
 It is full of hundreds of articles on how you can proceed.
 Even better news?
 You’re here.
-Adoption.com is your one-stop shop for all things adoption-related.
+Adoption.com is your home for all things adoption-related.
 You think I’m kidding, but it’s true.
 You can find anything from parenting advice to how to find an agency to work with.
 Adoption.com provides information for you to make informed decisions about yourself and your child’s futures.
 There is information to get you hooked up with a caseworker, links on what kind of support may be available, and friendly people waiting to talk to you.
 Needing to find an adoptive family feels scary, but it can be much less scary with help.
 And help is something you will find in abundance at adoption.com

 To help you find what you are looking for I’ve listed some links with some valuable information

 Adoptive Family Profiles